Fabricated Forests with Amy Bagshaw

 SATURDAY, September 17, 2022

 Immerse yourself in the deep forest at OMAH.
-Please join regional artist Amy Bagshaw on Saturday, April 2 from 1-4 p.m. for a fun, hands-on afternoon of artmaking.
+Please join regional artist Amy Bagshaw on Saturday, September 17 from 9 a.m. – 12 p.m. for a fun, hands-on morning of artmaking.
 In this 3 hour workshop, participants will create their own sculptural forest scene with paint and yarn by wrapping, weaving, painting and sewing on a 6”x12” wooden support.

 $40 ($35 for OMAH Members) All materials included.